Daniel Sorensen: 2014

 Throughout training camp, he competed for a roster spot as a backup safety against Sanders Commings, Jerron McMillian, and Malcolm Bronson.
 He received an opportunity to display his ability after Commings aggravated a foot injury and missed the majority of training camp.
 He went on to start three preseason games at strong safety after Eric Berry sustained an injury to his heel.
-On August 28, 2014, Sorensen recorded five combined tackles and a pass deflection during a 34–14 loss at the Green Bay Packers in their fourth preseason games.
-He started all four preseason game and recorded nine combined tackles (seven solo) and a pass deflection.
 Head coach Andy Reid named Sorensen the backup strong safety, behind Eric Berry, to begin the regular season.

 He made his professional regular season debut in the Kansas City Chiefs' season-opener against the Tennessee Titans and recorded his first career tackle on Coty Sensabaugh after Sensabaugh recovered a fumble by Titans' kick returner Leon Washington during a Titans' kick return in the second quarter of their 16–10 loss.
 On September 9, 2014, Sorensen was waived by the Kansas City Chiefs and was signed to the practice squad two days later.
 It was reported his demotion to practice squad was due to two blunders on special teams that resulted in a failed fake punt and an offsides penalty during their 24–10 victory against the New York Jets.
 He was promoted back to the active roster on November 1, 2014.
 On December 28, 2014, Sorensen recorded a season-high two solo tackles in the Chiefs' 19–7 victory against the San Diego Chargers.
 He finished his rookie season with seven combined tackles (six solo) in nine games and zero starts and was a consistent contributor on special teams.